-The current global energy output based on the use of fossil fuels threatens an ecological catastrophe in the short term, on the one hand, due to their depletion through uncontrolled and irrational use today and, on the other, by exceeding the limits of the Earth's capacity to absorb its impact.
+Current global energy outline based on the use of fossil fuels is a threat of ecological catastrophe in the short term, on one side by their depletion by uncontrolled and irrational use today and on the other by exceeding the limits of the Earth's capacity to absorb its impact.

-Another important source of pollution is industrial waste, which without a proper treatment is very harmful to the Earth's ecosystem.
-So, it is necessary to find alternative solutions that contribute to its minimization and finally its complete elimination, without endangering other social and economic factors.
+Another important source of pollution is industrial waste, which without proper treatment is very harmful to the Earth's ecosystem.
+Therefore, it is necessary to find alternative solutions that contribute to its minimization and finally its complete elimination, without endangering other social and economic factors.
 It is therefore imperative to find renewable sources of raw materials and to develop green technologies that address the current energy crisis and pollution problems.

-The wastewater treatment is not left behind this issue.
-The progressive implementation of Directive 91/271/EEC, as well as the slow but steady growth of households connected to sewage treatment plants and the increased level of treated water quality has increased the amount of sludge to landfill (from 5.5 million tons of dry matter in 1992 to 9 million tons in 2005).
+Wastewater treatment is not getting left behind in this issue.
+The progressive implementation of Directive 91/271/EEC, as well as the slow but steady growth of households connected to sewage treatment plants and the increased level of treated water quality has increased the amount of sludge to landfill (5.5 million tones of dry matter in 1992 to 9 million tons in 2005).

-The use of waste to energy technologies allows the increase of flexibility of the national/regional energy systems, as well as the production of renewable energy.
-However, in general, the characteristics of most of these wastes are not suitable to replacing conventional fuels, so that the transformation into higher energy density fuel is necessary.
-The fuels thus obtained have the following advantages: lower emissions of sulfur, slag is not burning, low ash content, and contribute to improving the quality of the environment.
+The use of waste to energy technologies allows us to increase the flexibility of the national/regional energy systems, as well as the production of renewable energy.
+However, in general, the characteristics of most of this waste is not suitable to replace conventional fuels, so that transformation into higher energy density fuel is necessary.
+The fuels thus obtained have the following advantages: lower emissions of sulfur, slag not burning, low ash content, and contributing to improving the quality of the environment.
 So, biomass is converted to heat, fuels or electricity.
 These transformations can be divided into two groups:

-- Thermo-chemical processes: Chemical transformation that takes place under high temperatures and excess oxygen (combustion) [1], limited amounts of oxidant agents, as O2, water or CO2 (gasification) [2] or in lack of it (pyrolysis) [3]. - Biochemical processes: Degradation of complex molecules to simpler molecules with high energy density carried out by microorganisms, the most commonly used are alcoholic fermentation [4] and anaerobic digestion [5, 6], to produce ethanol and biogas, respectively.
+- Thermo-chemical processes: chemical transformation that takes place under high temperatures and excess oxygen (combustion) [1]; limited amounts of oxidant agents, such as O2, water or CO2 (gasification) [2] or the lack of it (pyrolysis) [3]. - Biochemical processes: degradation of complex molecules to simpler molecules with high energy density carried out by microorganisms, the most commonly used are alcoholic fermentation [4] and anaerobic digestion [5, 6], to produce ethanol and biogas, respectively.

-The Wastewater Treatment Plant of Aguas del Añarbe, S.A.
-(Loyola, Spain), was designed for the treatment of urban wastewater by anaerobic digestion, so that partially recovers the energy content of sludge in the form of biogas, which is fed to a cogeneration system together with natural gas.
-Heat is used for the drying and dehydration phases in the sludge line and electricity for both consumption and for sale.
+The Wastewater Treatment Plant of Aguas del Añarbe, SA (Loyola, Spain), was designed for the treatment of urban wastewater by anaerobic digestion, so that partially recovers the energy content of sludge in the form of biogas, which is fed to a cogeneration system together with natural gas.
+Heat is used for the drying and dehydration phases in the sludge line, and electricity for both consumption and for sale.
 Moreover, the final dried sludge shows low biological activity in very low volume.

-However, the wastewater treatment plant produces 10 tons/day of final partially digested and dried sludge and it is expected that the production will increase to 30-40 tons/day in the near future.
-So, it is necessary to find alternative solutions for the biosolid whose production is expected to grow exponentially in the following years.
+However, the wastewater treatment plant produces 10 tons/day of final partially digested and dried sludge, and it is expected that production will increase to 30-40 tons/day in the near future.
+Therefore, it is necessary to find alternative solutions for the biosolid whose production is expected to grow exponentially in the coming years.

-Among the thermochemical processes, co-combustion with fossil fuels offers economic and environmental benefits [7-9], contributing to reducing total pollutant emissions per unit of energy produced, as CO_2 emissions from biomass are not counted in the overall calculation, and also reduces both NO_x and SO_x levels on existing coal plants.
+Among the thermochemical processes, co-combustion with fossil fuels offers economic and environmental benefits [7-9], contributing to reducing total pollutant emissions per unit of energy produced, as CO_2 emissions from biomass is not counted in the overall calculation, and also reduces both NO_x and SO_x levels on existing coal plants.
 Thus, biomass is usually burned in conventional power plants with steam cycles, as it was some years ago in the sugar mills [10].